daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

 Effect: Projects a small physical explosive up to a long distance away that explodes in a
-short-range radius, inflicting damage equal to the cypher’s level.
+short-range radius, inflicting damage equal to the cypher's level.
 Roll a d100 to determine the type of damage.

 |       |                                    |
 |-------|------------------------------------|